 Kim’s path to yoga, though recent, is fueled by an intense passion to share the transformative power of yoga with everyone.
 “Yoga teaches us to cure what need not be endured and endure what cannot be cured ”, by B.K.S Iyengar resonates with her.
 Kim’s classes are infused with a purposeful rhythm designed to tap into the inner strength of mind and body alike.
 Come to have fun, be challenged and discover a whole new part of yourself.
-Kim is a 200-hr RYT teaching vinyasa and power classes.
+Kim teaches vinyasa and power classes.

 Nature is my happy place & my favorite way to enjoy it is hiking with my husband.
 I love to travel, rock out & snuggle with my dogs.